...

 Instructions

-• Place the dough in a clean, lightly oiled bowl, and cover it with a damp kitchen towel or plastic wrap.
-Let it rise in a warm place for about 1 hour, or until it has doubled in size.
-This fermentation period is key to creating the airy, light texture of focaccia.
+• Lightly oil a clean bowl, place the dough inside, and cover with a damp cloth.
+Leave to rise in a warm place for about 1 hour, or until doubled in size.
+Avoid draughty areas to maintain even rising.

 Nutrition